TAKT-R-D/design-pattern/architecture/structural/layered/dependency-rule-layered/hexagonal.md

-# 🧩 Hexagonal Architecture（Ports & Adapters）
+# 🧩 Hexagonal Architecture (Ports & Adapters)

-## ✅ このスタイルの概要
+## ✅ Overview

-アプリケーションの中心に **ドメインとユースケース** を置き、
-その周囲を **ポート（抽象）とアダプタ（実装）** で囲む構造スタイル。
-“六角形”はあくまで比喩であり、本質は **依存の向きと境界設計** にある。
+A structural style that places **Domain and Use Cases** at the center of the application and surrounds them with **Ports (Abstractions) and Adapters (Implementations)**.
+The "Hexagon" is just a metaphor; the essence lies in **dependency direction and boundary design**.

-## ✅ 解決しようとした問題
+## ✅ Problems Addressed

-Hexagonal は主に次のような課題に対する回答です：

-- ドメインロジックが Web フレームワークや ORM に引きずられる
-- テストで外部システムを毎回立ち上げる必要がある
+Hexagonal is primarily an answer to challenges such as:

+- Domain logic getting dragged by Web frameworks or ORMs.
+- Need to launch external systems every time for testing.
-- 同じドメインロジックを複数の I/O（REST / CLI / Batch / Message）から使いたい
+- Wanting to use the same domain logic from multiple I/Os (REST / CLI / Batch / Message).

-> 「ドメインを中心に据え、それ以外は取り替え可能な“アダプタ”にする」

-という発想で、ドメインを技術的詳細から切り離そうとする。
+It attempts to separate the domain from technical details with the idea:

+> "Place the domain at the center and make everything else replaceable 'adapters'."

-## ✅ 基本思想・ルール
+## ✅ Basic Philosophy & Rules

-- **ドメイン / アプリケーションコア** は外界について知らない
-- コアは **ポート（インターフェース）** を持つだけ
+- **Domain / Application Core** knows nothing about the outside world.
+- The Core only holds **Ports (Interfaces)**.
-  - 例：`UserRepository`, `NotificationSender` など
+  - e.g., `UserRepository`, `NotificationSender`
-- 外側に **アダプタ（実装）** を配置
+- **Adapters (Implementations)** are placed on the outside.
-  - DB アダプタ（RDB / NoSQL / InMemory）
+  - DB Adapters (RDB / NoSQL / InMemory)
-  - UI アダプタ（Web, CLI, Batch）
+  - UI Adapters (Web, CLI, Batch)
-  - 外部サービスアダプタ（REST クライアントなど）
+  - External Service Adapters (REST Clients, etc.)
-- 依存方向は常に「アダプタ → ポート → コア」へ向かう
+- Dependency direction always points "Adapter → Port → Core".

-結果として：

-- ドメインはインフラに依存せず、抽象にのみ依存する
-- テストではアダプタを差し替えるだけでコアを検証できる
+As a result:

+- The Domain does not depend on infrastructure but only on abstractions.
+- In testing, the core can be verified just by swapping adapters.

-### 概念図（Conceptual Diagram）
+### Conceptual Diagram

 ![Hexagonal Architecture diagram](./hexagonal.png)

-> 出典: Alistair Cockburn, “Hexagonal Architecture”, 2005–2013.
+> Source: Alistair Cockburn, “Hexagonal Architecture”, 2005–2013.
 > https://alistair.cockburn.us/hexagonal-architecture

-## ✅ 得意なアプリケーション
+## ✅ Suitable Applications

-- 複数の I/O チャネルを持つバックエンド
+- Backends with multiple I/O channels.
-  - REST API + バッチ + 管理 CLI + メッセージコンシューマ
+  - REST API + Batch + Admin CLI + Message Consumer
-- 外部サービス・DB が将来的に変更される可能性が高いシステム
-- テストファースト・自動テスト重視のプロジェクト
+- Systems where external services/DBs are highly likely to change in the future.
+- Projects prioritizing Test-First / Automated Testing.

-## ❌ 不向きなケース
+## ❌ Unsuitable Cases

-- ごく小さな CRUD アプリ（構造コストがオーバーヘッドになる）
+- Very small CRUD apps (structural cost becomes overhead).
-- 将来的な拡張や I/O の増加がほぼ見込まれないシステム

-過剰に適用すると、

-- インターフェース・アダプタが増えすぎて見通しが悪くなる
-- 小さなチーム／短期間プロジェクトでは重く感じられる
+- Systems where future expansion or increase in I/O is hardly expected.

+If applied excessively:

+- Interfaces and adapters increase too much, making visibility poor.
+- Feels heavy for small teams / short-term projects.

-## ✅ 歴史（系譜・親スタイル）
+## ✅ History (Genealogy / Parent Styles)

-- Alistair Cockburn によって提唱
+- Proposed by Alistair Cockburn.
-- Layered / Domain Model 系からの発展として位置づけられる
+- Positioned as an evolution from Layered / Domain Model families.
-- Ports & Adapters という名前でも知られる
+- Also known as Ports & Adapters.
-- Onion / Clean などの後続スタイルに強い影響を与えた
+- Strongly influenced subsequent styles like Onion / Clean.

-## ✅ 関連スタイル
+## ✅ Related Styles

-- **Onion Architecture**：六角形ではなく“層”として同じ思想を図示
-- **Clean Architecture**：ユースケース層を明示した整理版
-- **DDD（戦術パターン）**：ドメインモデルの表現に使われる
+- **Onion Architecture**: Illustrates the same philosophy as "layers" instead of a hexagon.
+- **Clean Architecture**: An organized version clarifying the Use Case layer.
+- **DDD (Tactical Patterns)**: Used for expressing the domain model.

-## ✅ 代表的なフレームワーク
+## ✅ Representative Frameworks

-Hexagonal Architecture は考え方（Ports & Adapters）であり、特定のフレームワーク専用ではないが、次のような環境で実践例が多い。
+Hexagonal Architecture is a concept (Ports & Adapters) and not specific to any framework, but there are many practice examples in environments like:

-- **Spring Boot（Java）**
+- **Spring Boot (Java)**
-  Controller / Service / Repository を Port / Adapter にマッピングしやすく、Hexagonal のサンプルが非常に多い。
+  Easy to map Controller / Service / Repository to Port / Adapter, with very many Hexagonal samples.

 - **ASP.NET Core / .NET**
-  Clean / Hexagonal をテーマにしたテンプレートやリファレンス実装が豊富。
+  Abundant templates and reference implementations themed on Clean / Hexagonal.

-- **NestJS（Node.js）**
+- **NestJS (Node.js)**
-  Module / Provider / Controller の構成が Ports & Adapters を表現しやすく、Node.js 界隈で Hexagonal 実践例が多い。
+  Configuration of Module / Provider / Controller makes it easy to express Ports & Adapters, with many Hexagonal practice examples in the Node.js community.

-## ✅ このスタイルを支えるデザインパターン
+## ✅ Design Patterns Supporting This Style

-Hexagonal の「ポートとアダプタ」構造は、複数のデザインパターンの組み合わせで実現される。
+The "Ports and Adapters" structure of Hexagonal is realized by a combination of multiple design patterns.

 - **Adapter**
-  外部の I/O・データ形式をポートが定義する抽象インターフェースに合わせる、中心的なパターン。
+  The central pattern that adapts external I/O and data formats to the abstract interface defined by the port.

 - **Strategy**
-  ポートの実装（DB の種類、外部サービスの差し替えなど）を切り替えるときに利用される。
+  Used when switching port implementations (DB types, swapping external services, etc.).

 - **Command**
-  ユースケース（アプリケーションサービス）を操作オブジェクトとして表現し、テストや構成管理をしやすくする。
+  Expresses Use Cases (Application Services) as operation objects, making testing and configuration management easier.

 - **Proxy**
-  外部サービスへのアクセスに対して、キャッシュ・リトライ・サーキットブレーカーなどの制御を追加する。
+  Adds controls like caching, retries, and circuit breakers to access to external services.

 - **Abstract Factory**
-  実行環境（本番／テスト）や設定に応じて、適切なアダプタ実装を組み立てるために利用される。
+  Used to assemble appropriate adapter implementations according to the execution environment (Production / Test) or configuration.

-## ✅ まとめ
+## ✅ Summary

-Hexagonal Architecture は、
+Hexagonal Architecture is a powerful choice for projects that prioritize:

-- ドメイン中心設計
-- 依存方向の制御
+- Domain-centric design
+- Control of dependency direction
-- インフラの取り替え可能性
+- Replaceability of infrastructure

-を重視するプロジェクトにとっての強力な選択肢である。

-“六角形の見た目”に囚われるのではなく、
-**「ポートとアダプタの境界をどこに引くか？」** という観点で設計することが重要だ。
+It is important not to be trapped by the "hexagonal look" but to design from the perspective of:
+**"Where to draw the boundary between ports and adapters?"**